-A finance lease is a method of financing a vehicle that is usually accessed by VAT-registered businesses and companies, however sole traders and partnerships can also take advantage of finance lease.
+A finance lease is a method of financing a vehicle that is usually accessed by VAT-registered businesses and companies.
+However, sole traders and partnerships can also take advantage of finance lease.

-It is a form of car finance where the vehicle remains the property of the finance company, with the vehicle effectively hired out to a business.
+The vehicle remains the property of the finance company, with the vehicle effectively hired out to a business.
 The business can then use this asset while paying an effective rental rather than a repayment.

 The monthly rental is determined by the initial cost of the vehicle, the period of the finance lease, the residual value, and the end balloon payment (not necessarily the vehicle’s residual value).
 As a residual value is used to calculate your monthly rental, most finance lease companies will insist that you stick to a strict mileage limit as this mileage restriction is used to determine the future value.